HMS Glowworm (H92): Admiral Hipper

 Glowworm was hit by Hippers fourth salvo and she made smoke and turned into it but the cruiser's radar-directed guns were not affected by the smoke.
-When the destroyer emerged from the smoke the range was short enough for the cruiser's 10.5 cm guns to open fire.
+When the destroyer emerged from the smoke the range was short enough for the cruiser's 105 mm guns to open fire.
 Glowworms radio room, bridge, and forward 4.7-inch gun were destroyed and she received more hits in the engine room, the captain's day cabin and the mast.
 As the mast fell it caused a short circuit of the wiring and the ship's siren turned on.